dghm-genomics/docker-workshop-braunschweig/README.md

 In order to get the Docker image up and running you need the following equipment and skills:

 *  Access to a computer with a 64-bit operating system with at least 8 GB of RAM.
-Please see the [installation section](#install-docker) to learn about the supported operating systems.
-You need to have administrator privileges in order to install Docker.
+Please see the [installation section](#install-docker) to see which operating systems are currently supported.
+You also need administrator privileges in order to install Docker.
 *  Basic knowledge of the Linux shell.
-If you need a refresher, please visit [Learning the shell](http://linuxcommand.org/lc3_learning_the_shell.php).
-The most important commands you need are those for [navigation](http://linuxcommand.org/lc3_lts0030.php) and [file manipulation](http://linuxcommand.org/lc3_lts0050.php)
+If you need a refresher, please visit the page [Learning the shell](http://linuxcommand.org/lc3_learning_the_shell.php).
+The most important commands you need here are those for [navigation](http://linuxcommand.org/lc3_lts0030.php) and [file manipulation](http://linuxcommand.org/lc3_lts0050.php)

 ## Questions